 Within the NLX integration landscape there are two main concepts: applications and services.
 Applications are only available within organizations and usually provide users a client interface to query and mutate data.
 Services provide API’s to applications and are accessable within and across organizations.

 NLX provides a developer friendly way to use standardised resources between organizations.
 It provides a gateway for querying services on the ecosystem as well as an gateway to offer services to the ecosystem.
 NLX provides support for HTTP/1.x services like REST/JSON and SOAP/XML.
-The support for HTTP/2 (gRPC) is a work in progress.
+HTTP/2 support (gRPC) has been added.

 NLX provides two different types of gateways: the inway and outway.
 Through an inway an organization can provide services to the NLX ecosystem and through an outway an organization can query services on the NLX ecosystem.
 The gateways are usually deployed centrally within the organization although it is possible for one organization to deploy multiple instances of inway and outway on different locations.